If you missed PART 1 – there you’ll find information on all the HEALTH BENEFITS of homemade stock/bone broth.

 - The celery, onions and carrots you add to your stock are called a Mirepoix.
 Best proportions are 2 parts onion, 1 part celery, 1 part carrots.
 These should be a part of ALL stocks.
 (I don’t measure at all, as a matter of fact, I just throw veggie scraps in – leftover from cutting up carrots or celery or onion for soups.)

 - Use about 1/3 of a pot of bones, 1/3 of a pot of the above veggies, and then fill up the pot with cold water.
+(Or just throw in whatever bones you have along with some veggie scraps if you have them.)

 - Cold water helps extract the flavors as it heats up slow.